The-Marcy-Lab-School/se-unit-0/lesson_0_cli/README.md

-# Unit 0 - Lesson 0: Command Line Basics
+# Lesson 0: Command Line Basics

 ## Objectives
 FWBAT (Fellows Will Be Able To):